 - View – the better the view, the higher the cost per square foot (views can be extremely valuable, especially if they are of Lake Ontario or the CN Tower)

 - Exposure (whether the unit faces south, north, east or west) will impact value

 - Layouts – Buyers will pay more for layouts with more usable space rather than lots of hallways or a big foyer

 - Corner units are worth more than non-corner units

-How well the condo shows will also impact price, including how it is staged, how clean and clutter-free it is and whether it smells like the litter box or what you ate for dinner.
+How well the condo shows will also impact the price, including how it is staged, how clean and clutter-free it is and whether it smells like the litter box or what you ate for dinner.
 Also critical to getting top dollar for your condo: how well it’s marketed beyond the MLS.

 While comparable unit sales in your building are the most important consideration in valuing your condo, your real estate agent will also look at the units in your building currently for sale (ie the competition), as well as recent sales and competition in nearby similar buildings.

 Developing a pricing strategy for a condo is different than pricing a house for 2 main reasons:

 Because there are generally multiple units that are identical or near-identical in a building, Buyers won’t necessarily feel the desperation that they often feel with a house – if they miss out on buying this condo, there’ll likely be another similar one come on the market soon.
 In addition, the sheer volume of available condos means there are more to choose from.